k-sheridan/ekf_vio/README.md

 ## Development Status

 - [x] initialize with guessed uniform depth estimate of all features and estimate camera motion
-- [ ] optimize depths of new points when they are added
+- [x] optimize depths of new points when they are added
 - [ ] integrate imu readings
 - [ ] add third party initialization through rosservice
 - [ ] add realtime reinitialization feature
 - [ ] add more initialization methods
--

 ## Closed Source Version